 He went to the bus depot pick up his vehicle, that was gassed, cleaned, serviced by a night crew.
 How many people worked on that bus before it was even put in motion?
 An easy 3 to 10 people.

-I am not dwelling on the entire company staff that is making the entire thing possible.
+I am not even dwelling on the entire company staff that is making the whole thing possible.

 Do you think your monthly pass is enough to pay his salary and the cost of the bus and its maintenance?
 No way.

-The other passengers pitched in as well, but not only those who are in the bus today for that ride.
+The other passengers pitched in as well, but not only those who are on the bus today for that ride.
 Many others took that bus before and after you.
-Without them you could not afford that ride.
+Without them, you could not afford that ride.

 And why that bus can go from point A (your home) to point B (your workplace)?
 Because some people thoughtfully planned, cleared and build a road for that purpose.

-These might be dead by the time you are using it but we have now maintenance crews without which that road would not stay around long.
+These people might be dead by the time you are using it but we have now crews to maintain this road .

-To ensure your security, engineers and city planners installed traffic signals and traffic police is here to make things running smoothly.
+To ensure your security, engineers and city planners installed traffic signals and traffic police are here to make things running smoothly.

-Certainly not.
-Someone else was taking care of it for you.
+Because someone else took care of it for you!